How to apply

 What is a sponsored student?

 Students whose fees are paid on their behalf by an organisation are known as sponsored students.
-You can find out more on the University’s tuition fees page.

 What is a Confirmation of Acceptance for Studies (CAS)?